 Review of Conditions of Release for Misdemeanors.
 No later than 10 days after arraignment, the court must determine whether to amend the conditions of release for any defendant held in custody on bond for a misdemeanor.

+Appointment of Counsel.
+The court must appoint counsel in any case in which the defendant is eligible for the appointment of counsel under Rule 6.1(b).

 COMMENT

 Rule 7.4(d).
-The rule’s intent is to assure that a person will not spend more time in jail based on an inability to post bond than the person would spend after completing a sentence imposed for the charge, and to ensure that no one becomes lost in the system.
+The rule’s intent is to assure that a defendant will not spend more time in jail based on an inability to post bond than the defendant would spend after completing a sentence imposed for the charge, and to ensure that no defendant becomes lost in the system.
 The court should document its review of the case file.

 Rule 7.5.
 Review of Conditions; Revocation of Release